 The infrastructure of our economy

 Rosa has supported investment of millions of dollars in roads, transit projects and other development that can jumpstart the economy and get people working again.
-Many of those projects have already begun as a result of the American Recovery and Reinvestment Act passed by Congress, and Rosa will continue to fight to ensure that Connecticut families can benefit from future projects.
-In addition, Rosa supports the creation of a National Infrastructure Bank, which would depoliticize the process of funding infrastructure projects.
+Rosa has championed the issue of a National Infrastructure Bank Act, which would depoliticize the process of funding infrastructure projects.
 This bank would help to create more jobs, improve our infrastructure, and facilitate the economic growth that will enable us to compete in a 21st century economy.

 Important benefits when working

-Rosa introduced the Paycheck Fairness Act in the House of Representatives in January 2009, and the bill was passed by the House on January 9, 2009.
+Rosa introduced the Paycheck Fairness Act in the House of Representatives, which was passed by the House of Representatives on January 9, 2009.
 The bill strengthens the laws against pay discrimination and closes loopholes through which employers can avoid liability for wage discrimination.
 Rosa will continue the fight for pay equity, as she has for her entire career in Congress.